 Zoe Wadsworth Park This park is bounded by Center Street, Grove Road to the intersection of Locust Lane, and Woodward Park.
+(F&B will look into more history on this park to add)

 Chapel Park This park is bounded by Chestnut Road, Grove Avenue, and Center Street.
-McCauley / Washington Grove Lane Park This park is bound on the south by McCauley
+(Move to before Howard Park.)